 Good approaches involve effective use of RDP Measures in complementary ways and more effective coordination between the RDPs and other policies, initiatives and tools which can influence rural development – such as Regional Development, Broadband Europe and Financial Instruments.

-- Mobilising the innovative potential of rural businesses - the experience of three rural business accelerators
+- Mobilising the innovative potential of rural businesses, developed on the basis of three rural business accelerator case examples:

-- Community Broadband: New digital opportunities for rural areas
+- Community Broadband: New digital opportunities for rural areas, developed on the basis of two community broadband case examples:

-- Revitalising rural areas through digitisation - the experience of three rural digital hubs
+- Revitalising rural areas through digitisation, developed on the basis of three rural digital hub case examples:

 - Revitalising Rural Areas through Business Innovation (30 March 2017 – Brussels, Belgium): see seminar highlights